 - 17.8.2 Where a supervisor allows the use of other more tailored approaches to determine regulatory capital requirements, the target criteria established should be applied consistently to those approaches.
 In particular, where a supervisor allows the use of internal models for the determination of regulatory capital requirements, the supervisor should apply the target criteria in approving the use of an internal model by an insurer for that purpose.
 This should achieve broad consistency among all insurers and a similar level of protection for all policyholders, within the jurisdiction. - 17.8.3 With regards to the choice of the risk measure and confidence level to which regulatory capital requirements are calibrated, the IAIS notes that some supervisors have set a confidence level for regulatory purposes which is comparable with a minimum investment grade level.
 Some examples have included a 99.5% VaR calibrated confidence level over a one year timeframe, 99% TVaR over one year and 95% TVaR over the term of the policy obligations. - 17.8.4 In regards to the choice of an appropriate time horizon, the determination and calibration of the regulatory capital requirements needs to be based on a more precise analysis, distinguishing between: - the period over which a shock is applied to a risk the "shock period"; and - the period over which the shock that is applied to a risk will impact the insurer the "effect horizon". - 17.8.5 For example, a one-off shift in the interest rate term structure during a shock period of one year has consequences for the discounting of the cash flows over the full term of the policy obligations (the effect horizon).
-A judicial opinion (e.g. on an appropriate level of compensation) in one year (the shock period) may have permanent consequences for the value of claims and hence will change the projected cash flows to be considered over the full term of the policy obligations (the effect horizon). - 17.8.6 The impact on cash flows of each stress that is assumed to occur during the shock period will need to be calculated over the period for which the shock will affect the relevant cash flows (the effect horizon).
-In many cases this will be the full term of the insurance obligations.
-In some cases, realistic allowance for offsetting reductions in discretionary benefits to policyholders or other offsetting management actions may be considered, where they could and would be made and would be effective in reducing policy obligations or in reducing risks in the circumstances of the stress.
-In essence, at the end of the shock period, capital has to be sufficient so that assets cover the technical provisions (and other liabilities) re-determined at the end of the shock period.
-The re-determination of the technical provisions would allow for the impact of the shock on the technical provisions over the full time horizon of the policy obligations.
+A judicial opinion (e.g. on an appropriate level of compensation) in one year (the shock period) may have permanent consequences for the value of claims and hence will change the projected cash flows to be considered over the full term of the policy obligations (the effect horizon).

-&lt;sup>38 This is the level expected in Australia for those insurers that seek approval to use an internal model to determine their MCR.
+&lt;sup>52 This is the level expected in Australia for those insurers that seek approval to use an internal model to determine their MCR.
 It is also the level used for the calculation of the risk-based Solvency Capital Requirement under the European Solvency II regime.